efexel/RepData_PeerAssessment1/PA1_template.md

 activity_filled[weekdays(strptime(activity_filled$date, '%Y-%m-%d'), TRUE) %in% c("Sat", "Sun"), ]$day_type <- "weekend"
 ```

-This plot shows the difference in activity between weekends and weekdays:
+We then plot the data to show the difference in activity between weekends and weekdays:

 ```r